Optimizing Queries for Better Performance Print

 );

-Stored procedures and prepared statements can reduce query parsing time and increase security by mitigating SQL injection risks.
+Stored procedures and prepared statements enhance performance by reducing query parsing time and mitigating SQL injection risks.

 $pdo = new PDO('mysql:host=localhost;dbname=example', 'user', 'password');